fbonnier/ebrains_decision_maker/README.md

-# ebrains_decision_maker
+# decision-maker
-Workflow step to produce a decision score for model verification of EBRAINS model
+The Decision Maker is a module that helps to make a decision from an input report.